jundalisay/spblist/content/en/research/descartes/optics/part-01b.md

 <!-- without hindering one another, and even without being hindered by the  of  that are : whether  -->

-Black bodies are dampen the rays of light and take away all their force.
+Black bodies dampen the rays of light and take away all their force.

 Reflective bodies reflect light by having their whole surfaces polished.

 <!-- , can serve as mirrors both flat and curved, and the others confusedly towards several sides; *** and that again, among these,  -->

-Some reflect these rays without changing their action, leading to white light.
+- Some reflect these rays without changing their action, leading to white light.

-Some reflect these rays by adding a curled motion, leading to red, yellow, blue or some color of light.
+- Some reflect these rays by adding a curled motion, leading to red, yellow, blue or some color of light.

 Each of these colors has a nature.
 But that is beyond the scope of this work.